reuben-thomas/fyp-moovita/README.md

 ## circle_road_gen.py
 ### Description
 circle_road_gen.py is a custom script which will generate the <point> coordinates of a circle for Gazebo's world file.
 This is primarily used to create a circular road of a certain radius and smoothness.
-The radius of the circle is calculated from the centre of the circle to the middle of the road (using Gazebo's <road> tag).
+The radius of the circle is calculated from the centre of the circle to the middle of the road (using Gazebo's SDF tag).

 ### Usage
 1. Download the circle_road_gen.py script